LukasEin/jaxgp/README.md

 ## Notes

 - Only the `eval` methods in the pure (non-combined) kernels need `asserts` for the shape.
 The gradients and "hessians" as well as any combined kernel `eval` methods call functions that already have asserts.

+- Compare randomly sampled points, even grid, and bayes opt to see what works best

+- check whats wrong with sparse code